Street voices

 Michael · United States

-"Bull is a word to refer to an individual, instead of saying person, you would use this word instead.
-For example, I never met Bull, but I heard he is cool."
+"Buhl is a word to refer to an individual.
+Instead of saying person, you would use this word instead.
+For example, I never met buhl, but I heard he is cool."

 What it means